CyberLiberator/SpringBootLibraryDatabase/README.md

 2. Change the database login info:

-  	In the src/main/resources/application.properties change spring.datasource.username and spring.datasource.password
+  	In the src/main/resources/application.properties change spring.datasource.username, spring.datasource.password and local host address.

+3. Run as Spring boot app and open the local host you changed.

-3. Contributing
+## Contributing

 	  Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests.

 ### Acknowledgements